BACK TO TOP

 4. Credible Sources

 You can’t expect someone to agree with opposing views without strong and authentic evidence.
 If you want someone to change their perspective, you need to persuade them with facts from credible sources.

 One of the most important parts of an argumentative essay is using counter-arguments.
-Here you’ll Introduce the opposing view in a few short sentences and proceed to refute their argument with fact-based empirical evidence.
+Introduce the opposing view in a few short sentences and proceed to refute them with fact-based empirical evidence.
 This is a powerful way of persuading a reader to lean more towards the side of your argument.

 Students should avoid hot-button topics like race, sport, politics, and religion at all costs.
 The last thing you want to do is offend a reader who holds a strong personal opinion from you.

 Get Help From An Expert Argumentative Essay Writer